 The portrait of an ideal guest opens with a three-part summary of positive traits.
 The best guests are:

-“Those who walk blamelessly, and do what is right, and speak truth from their heart” (vs. 2, NRSV).
+“Those who walk blamelessly, and do what is right, and speak truth from their heart” (verse 2, NRSV).

 Additional nuances of this beautiful orientation to the life of faith are captured by an alternative paraphrase.
 The ideal guest would be:

-“The person who walks with integrity, does what leads to reconciliation, and acknowledges truth when making decisions” (vs. 2, author’s translation).
+“The person who walks with integrity, does what leads to reconciliation, and acknowledges truth when making decisions” (verse 2, author’s translation).